The Power of Rest: Why Highly Sensitive People Need More Downtime

 Here an excercise that you can integrate in your routine to reset your nervous system.

-Types of Rest That Benefit HIghly Sensitive People
+Types of Rest That Benefit Highly Sensitive People

 Rest can take many forms, and it’s important to find the types of rest that work best for you.